OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 <!-- todo: label-casing alignment - could sentence-case in UI -->

-Click the `Deploy Rollup` button located below the config form.
+Click the `Deploy` button located below the config form.
 Your wallet should prompt you to submit a transaction to Arbitrum Goerli.
 You'll have to pay a little gas; your wallet may denominate this in $ETH; as long as you see `Arbitrum Goerli` in the transaction details, this gas fee will be paid in $AGOR.

-Once this form-submission transaction is confirmed, you'll see a number of contract addresses appear below your `Deployment Summary`.
-These are your Orbit chain's **base contracts**, deployed to its **base chain** (Arbitrum Goerli).

 Before proceeding, let's briefly review what just happened: